My carbon footprint has been growing.

 Then go to Cool Effect to purchase carbon offsets.

 I was happy to find this website that has a multitude of projects you can invest in that reduce your carbon footprint.
 From wind turbines in Costa Rica, to rain forest conservation in Madagascar, to cookstoves in Peru and more, Cool Effect offers supports projects around the world that will have a lasting impact.
+I used them to offset all my driving in 2018, which came to over 5 metric tons of CO2.

 I've got quite alot of carbon footprint to reduce.